vdt-git/BiW/agb-tickets-tmt-en.md

 The content of the event is prepared and delivered with the utmost care.
 However, no warranty is provided regarding its accuracy, completeness, timeliness, or usability.
 The event does not constitute individualized consulting.

 Use of the information provided is at the participant’s own risk.
 BiW-vdt GmbH shall not be liable for any damage or disadvantage arising from reliance on or application of the content, subject to the aforementioned liability rules.

+Disclaimer for violations of the GDPR by exhibitors
+BiW-vdt GmbH is not liable for violations of the GDPR resulting from the further processing, storage, and use of personal data collected by an exhibitor (LEAD scanning).

 Disclaimer for External Content (Links)
 BiW-vdt GmbH’s websites and supporting materials for the event may contain links to third-party websites.
 BiW-vdt GmbH has no control over the content of such external websites and accepts no liability for them.